Trailer Park Boys: The Movie: Plot

 Julian plans to steal money from an automated teller machine.
 He gets his two best friends, Ricky and Bubbles, to help him succeed in the operation and get rich.
-However, the plan does not go according to plan and they are chased by the police.
+However, things do not go according to plan and they are chased by the police.
 Bubbles runs off and is spared by the cops, while Ricky and Julian are arrested and get sent to jail for an 18-month term.

 Donny, the jail instructor, kicks Ricky and Julian out of jail 26 days early to prevent Ricky from playing goalie for a rival team, giving Donny and his team a chance to win an upcoming jail street-hockey tournament.
 Ricky and Julian are picked up by Bubbles and Ricky's father, Ray, and are brought back to Sunnyvale Trailer Park, only to be greeted by the trailer-park supervisor Jim Lahey and his shirtless, cheeseburger-loving assistant, Randy.

-Ricky decides to get back with his girlfriend Lucy and become a better father to his daughter, Trinity.
+Ricky decides to get back with his girlfriend Lucy and become a better father to their daughter, Trinity.
 However, Ricky learns from Lucy's friend Sarah that Lucy has a new job at a strip club and she also got new breast implants and her boss Sonny is a dangerous man.
-Ricky, Julian, Bubbles, along with Cory & Trevor, go to the strip club where Ricky meets Lucy and Julian flirts with a stripper, Wanda.
+Ricky, Julian, Bubbles, along with Cory and Trevor, go to the strip club where Ricky meets Lucy and Julian flirts with a stripper, Wanda.
 After the strip club, Ricky becomes determined to do the "Big Dirty", one massive crime with a payout that will allow him to retire, while Julian follows the advice of an inmate he met and begins to steal numerous small amounts of change to stay below the police's radar.

 Julian and Wanda go to the movies on their first date.
 While waiting in the snack line, Julian sees a money machine filled with change and believes he has found a way to combine his idea with Ricky's "Big Dirty" and informs Ricky and Bubbles of the plan.
-Ricky returns to the strip club to inform Lucy he'd like her and Trinity to live with him as a family.
+Ricky returns to the strip club to inform Lucy he would like her and Trinity to live with him as a family.
 They are interrupted by Sonny however and Ricky leaves when he learns Sonny and Lucy had sex while he was in prison.
 At a party at J-Roc's trailer Ricky and Lucy reconcile and he proposes to her, which she accepts.